jbc-cp/csc202-assignments/projects/3/ass3a.md

   and zeros) formed by appending the encodings of each of the characters in the string.

-* Develop the function bits_to_chars, that accepts a string of ones and zeros and converts it to a new string that is 1/8 as long by taking each 8-char substring of ones and zeros, converting it to the corresponding integer in the range 0-255, and then using the `chr` function to produce a single character of the output string.
+* Develop the function bits_to_bytes, that accepts a string of ones and zeros and converts it to a new bytearray that is 1/8 as long by taking each 8-char substring of ones and zeros, converting it to the corresponding integer in the range 0-255, and putting that number in the corresponding element of the bytearray.
+Note that a bytearray of a specified length `n` can be created by calling `bytearray(n)`.

   The input string's length is unlikely to be divisible by eight; you can pad the string with zeros to get it up to the final length.

-* Finally, tie it all together with a huffman_code_file function that accepts a source and target file path, reads the input file, constructs a huffman tree, maps this to an encoding tree, uses the encoding tree to encode the contents of the input file, converts it to the char representantion, then writes this to the new file (replacing any file that was existing at this path).
+* Finally, tie it all together with a huffman_code_file function that accepts a source and target file path, reads the input file, constructs a huffman tree, maps this to an encoding tree, uses the encoding tree to encode the contents of the input file, converts it to the byte representantion, then writes this to the new file (replacing any file that was existing at this path).